365id-AB/idverification-ios/README.md

 ## Log and Telemetry collection

-The 365id IdVerification SDK uses [Sentry](https://sentry.io/) for collectiong logs and telemetry data.
+The 365id IdVerification SDK uses [Sentry](https://sentry.io/) for collecting logs and telemetry data.

 ### What data are we collecting

 We are not, during any stage, collecting the users PII (Personal Identifiable Information).
-That includes, but are not limited to; email adresses, user names, phone number etc.
+That includes, but are not limited to; email addresses, user names, phone number etc.

 #### Logging